 Instead of working on one room at a time, Kondo advises you to start by tidying your clothing, then perhaps your books, and so on.

-When auditing your website content, instead of taking a page-by-page approach, you should focus on categories of content.
-Examples:
+When auditing your website content, instead of taking a page-by-page approach, focus on categories of content, such as:

 - Blog Posts

 The category approach lets you clearly compare apples-to-apples.
 And as you identify your preferences, you will learn more about what separates great content from the ordinary.